umd-mith/sg-data/data/intro/clean/introduction.md

-Even MWS in her *1831* Introduction called the monster a "hideous phantasm," a "horrid thing," and a "hideous progeny."^31^ By these phrases, she seems to have avoided both "creature" and "monster"—and therefore probably intended to implicate the reader in name calling.
-I concede the point of many critics (and even PBS) who prefer to call this monster a "being" or a "creature" because his monstrosity was "occasioned" (and I choose that word with care) by Victor and by other circumstances—even PBS in his *Athenæum* review of the novel (see "*Frankenstein* Chronology" for 10 November 1832) referred most often to the "Being" and once to the "tremendous creature" whose only association with the "monstrous" was in the "circumstances of his existence."
+Even MWS in her *1831* Introduction called the monster a "hideous phantasm," a "horrid thing," and a "hideous progeny."^31^ By these phrases, she seems to have avoided both "creature" and "monster"---and therefore probably intended to implicate the reader in name calling.
+I concede the point of many critics (and even PBS) who prefer to call this monster a "being" or a "creature" because his monstrosity was "occasioned" (and I choose that word with care) by Victor and by other circumstances---even PBS in his *Athenæum* review of the novel (see "*Frankenstein* Chronology" for 10 November 1832) referred most often to the "Being" and once to the "tremendous creature" whose only association with the "monstrous" was in the "circumstances of his existence."